 Above, serial no. 6023 - the brimistor can be seen at the front of the chassis on two standoffs to the right of the mains transformer.
 For further pictures, see this page.

 Serial no. 4282 - no brimistor - and no holes for the standoffs or the feed-through for the underchassis wiring.
 Pot codes for this amp are "GM" = July 1965.
 For further pictures see this page.

 The Brimistor was added by Vox to solid state rectified AC50s (and AC100s) as a means of delaying the inrush current when the amp was first switched on - an attempt to mimick the "slow start" provided by the GZ34 valve rectifier - the idea being that the heaters of the output valves had time to warm up before the rest of the circuit rose to operating levels.

-Implentation evidently ran from around the date registered on the schematic until the end of JMI.
+Implentation evidently ran from around the date registered on the schematic until the end of the JMI in early 1968.

-Whether the brimistor really worked as intended is a moot point - but the idea at any rate was a good one.
+Whether the brimistor really worked as intended is a moot point - but the idea at any rate was an ingenious one.